itachi880/sql_simplify/README.md

         },
         fieald
         ]
-    each field is a aboject of the fielad {value ,operator}
+    //each field is a aboject of the fielad {value ,operator}
 ```

 ### 4. Update